ponylang/pony-tutorial/types/actors.md

 When you're writing Pony code, it's nice to think of actors not as a unit of parallelism, but as a unit of sequentiality.
 That is, the methods (function, behavior, constructor and finaliser) are exectuted in the order they are called.
 Anything else can be broken out into another actor, making it automatically parallel.

-Taking the same example than before, the following result is garantee not to happen
+Taking the same example than above, the following result is garantee not to happen

 ```
 b second // IMPOSSIBLE: b.first() is called before b.second()